Bernie Sanders And Wife Lawyer-Up For FBI Bank Fraud Investigation

 So how is Bernie Sanders involved in this case?
 CBS News cites, “According to Politico, prosecutors might also be looking into allegations that Senator Sanders’ office inappropriately urged the bank to approve this loan.”

 Bernie and Karen Sanders have hired prominent attorneys to fight these allegations.
-Along with local Burlington Attorney Rich Cassidy, who will represent Bernie, a high-profile Washington defense attorney will handle Jane Sander’s case, Larry Robbins.
+Along with local Burlington Attorney Rich Cassidy, who will represent Bernie, a high-profile Washington defense attorney will handle Jane Sanders’ case, Larry Robbins.
 It is also mentioned numerous times across the social media site that Bernie and his wife being investigated for bank fraud is not being reported by many in the mainstream news.

 These allegations were brought to light when Brady Toensing of Burlington filed the claims with the U.S. district attorney in Vermont.
 Who is Toensing?
-Besides being a Vermont resident he was also Trump’s campaign chairman for the state of Vermont.
+Besides being a Vermont resident, he was also Trump’s campaign chairman for the state of Vermont.

-According to Bernie Sanders top adviser, Jeff Weaver, the claim that Bernie had a hand in using his influence to lobby for this loan for his wife is “baseless” and “false.
+According to Bernie Sanders top adviser Jeff Weaver, the claim that Bernie had a hand in using his influence to lobby for this loan for his wife is “baseless” and “false.”
 He calls the allegations a “political charge.”
 Weaver also reminded the public that “the loan was approved by the financial board at the college.”

 [Featured Image by Toby Talbot/AP Images]